Are you familiar with Joshua's Law?

 What is Joshua's Law?

 Senate Bill 226, also known as "Joshua's Law," was passed during the 2005 General Assembly.
-Beginning January 1, 2007, all 16 year olds applying for a Class D driver's license must complete an approved 30 hour driver's education course, complete 6 hours of behind the wheel driving lessons with a certified driver's training program, and complete a total of 40 hours of supervised driving, 6 hours of which must be at night, with a parent or guardian's sworn verification that these requirements have been met.
-Any Georgia resident who has not completed an approved driver education course must be at least 17 years old to be eligible for a Class D driver's license.
-He or she must have completed a total of at least 40 hours of supervised driving, including at least 6 hours at night.
-The same verification in writing by a parent or guardian is required.
+Beginning January 1, 2007, all 16 and 17 year olds applying for a Class D driver's license must have held permit for minimum 1 year and 1 day, complete an approved 30-hour driver's education course, complete 6 hours of behind the wheel driving lessons with a certified driver's training program, and complete a total of 40 hours of supervised driving, 6 hours of which must be at night, with a parent or guardian's sworn verification that these requirements have been met.

 What if my child just moved in to the state of Georgia?

-Any 16 year old must have taken an approved 30-hour driver's education course and have completed 6 hours of behind the wheel driving lessons with a certified driver's training program to be issued a license in Georgia.
-If you have taken a course out of state please contact the Georgia DDS.
+Any 16 and 17 year old must have taken an approved 30-hour driver's education course and have completed 6 hours of behind the wheel driving lessons with a certified driver's training program to be issued a license in Georgia.
+Georgia DDS will make an exception if parents of child are active in the military.
+Please contact them for more information.

-If your teen has not completed an approved driver's education course or taken 6 hours of behind the wheel driving lessons with a certified driver's training program, they cannot get their Class D driver's license until they reach age seventeen (17).
-Remember, forty (40) hour of driving experience, including six (6) hours of driving at night, is always required to receive any driver's license.
+If your teen has not completed an approved driver's education course or taken 6 hours of behind the wheel driving lessons with a certified driver's training program, they cannot get their driver's license until they reach age eighteen (18).
+Remember, forty (40) hours of driving experience, including six (6) hours of driving at night, is always required to receive any driver's license.

 For more Joshua's Law information, visit the Georgia DDS website.